 - 4 tbsp unsalted butter

-Stir together onions, minced garlic, and 2 tsp vegetable oil in a Suvie pan.
-Broil until softened, about 10 minutes, stirring halfway through (this may take two rounds of broiling depending on how fresh your onions are).
-Remove onions from Suvie and allow to cool slightly before adding to the meatloaf mixture.
+1) Stir together onions, minced garlic, and 2 tsp vegetable oil in a Suvie pan.
+Broil until softened, about 15-20 minutes, stirring halfway through.
+Remove onions from Suvie and allow to cool slightly.

-In a large bowl stir together the meatloaf mix, broiled onion mixture, egg, panko breadcrumbs, ¼ cup cold milk, 1 tsp salt, ½ tsp pepper, and half the grated parmesan until well incorporated.
+2) In a large bowl, stir together the meatloaf mix, broiled onion mixture, 1 egg, 1/2 cup panko breadcrumbs, ¼ cup cold milk, 1 tsp salt, ½ tsp pepper, and half the grated Parmesan until well incorporated.

-Place the meatloaf mixture in a vacuum bag and press into a rectangle roughly the same size as a Suvie pan and about 1-inch thick.
+3) Place the meatloaf mixture in a vacuum bag and press into a rectangle roughly the same size as a Suvie pan and about 1-inch thick.
 It’s helpful to place the bag into a Suvie pan and use your fingers to press the meatloaf into shape.
 Vacuum seal the meatloaf, place in a Suvie pan, and cover with water.
-Insert into the top right-hand section of your Suvie.
+Place pan in the bottom zone of Suvie.

-Transfer potatoes and garlic to a large bowl with the butter and mash to desired consistency.
-Stir in ¾ cup warm milk, remaining parmesan cheese, and season with salt and pepper to taste.
+7) Transfer potatoes and garlic to a large bowl with the butter and mash to desired consistency.
+Stir in ¾ cup warm milk, remaining Parmesan cheese, and season with salt and pepper to taste.

 Nutritional Information per serving (5 servings per recipe): Calories 736, Total Fat 36g, Total Carbohydrates 35g, Total Sodium 847mg, Total Protein 28g.